masiucd/digital-CLI-card/README.md

 When Node make a `IO` operation like accessing data from a database ,reading from a network or the file system, Node will not block the thread.
 Instead Node will continue with the operation when the response comes back.
-This saves some valuable `CPU` cycles
+This saves some valuable `CPU` cycles With this approach Node can handle a lot of concurrent connections with a single server without instead of nasty complicated thread concurrency.